Risk Based Testing - Know the right time to account it and implement it

 Right people on the right tasks can achieve expected results.
 Testing team needs to involve all the relevant stakeholders while implementing the RBT on their project.
 You need to know the very basic fact that…

-- Tester is to provide the information which in turn enables the management to take accurate decision, Go-No Go.
+- Tester is to provide the information which in turn enables the management to take an accurate decision, Go-No-Go.

 - Testers do not create software nor do they create defect therein.

 As commented earlier, there is a need of high collaboration and coordination among the teams when we want to implement RBT.
-Inputs from all the relevant stakeholder becomes a goldmine.
+Inputs from all the relevant stakeholder become a goldmine.